jtijssen/WebProgramming-Projects/README.md

-# Comp20: Web Programming Projects repository
+# Comp20: Web Programming projects

 This is my general Comp20 Projects repository.
 All of these projects were small labs that I completed for the class.
 The assignments were created by my professor, Ming Chow.